IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 > "What are you preparing?
 You're always preparing!
 Just go!" -- Spaceballs

-We'll try to get you up and running as quicky as possible but we thought you might like to hear about your opinons. :)
+We'll try to get you up and running as quicky as possible, but we thought you might like to hear about your options. :)

 .. contents:: :local: